yaminikc/Hello-world/README.md

 # Hello-world

-This is my first repository
+This is Yamini and a novice here excited to start something new.